Skip to content

 Finland is generally considered to be one of the freest countries in the world.
 Section 12 of Finland’s Constitution guarantees the freedom of expression for “everyone,” which protects the rights of all people “to express, disseminate and receive information, opinions and other communications without prior prevention by anyone.”

 In addition, Finland has signed the European Convention for the Protection of Human Rights and Fundamental Freedoms.
-Article 10 of the convention states, “Everyone has the right to freedom of expression.
+Article 10 of the Convention states, “Everyone has the right to freedom of expression.
 This right shall include freedom to hold opinions and to receive and impart information and ideas without interference by public authority and regardless of frontiers.”
-These protections are supposed to allow everyone to express their beliefs freely.
+These protections are supposed to ensure the right of everyone to express their beliefs freely.

 The stated protections for free speech and other human rights have led Freedom House, an organization that measures political rights and civil liberties, to give Finland a perfect 100 out of 100 “freedom score” in 2022.
 The score suggests Finland is even freer than the United States, which Freedom House scored an 83 out of 100.